minutelab/demos/wordpress/README.md

 ### Exporting an existing project

-The Export script exports DB tables as `.sql` file and delivers the themes, plugins and uploads folders from the wp-content.
+You can use this framework to export a WordPress project. this is useful to transfer the products of a project under development to testing or production.
+Use the Export script to export DB tables as `.sql` file and deliver the themes, plugins and upload folders from the wp-content.

-In case the `migrate` parameter is on and a new `URL` parameter is given, the export will migrate the DB content accordingly.
+In case the `migrate` parameter is turned on and a new `URL` parameter is given, the export script will migrate the DB content accordingly.

-All files are delivered to an output local folder as specifyed in the `out` parameter.
+All files are delivered to an output local folder as specified in the `out` parameter.

 Follow these step to Export an existing project:

 * Run `export.mlab` with the required project name, migrate flag, new URL to assign and the output path on your local desktop as parameters.

-Export folder files structure:
+The Export folder files structure:

 ```
 <output folder>